Compton light pressure and spectral imprint of relic radiation on cosmic electrons

 In the earlier epoch, the thermalization of electrons happened almost instantaneously, so that their distribution is described by Eq.
 (5) and (6) with the temperature, $\theta_e (t)$ of this distribution following almost exactly the CMB temperature, $\theta (t)$.
 To investigate what happened after they start diverging near $\theta = \theta_{spl}$, we need to solve Eq.
 (8) with an initial condition given by MB-distribution (6) at any point $1 \gg \theta \gg \theta_{spl}$.
-Most luckily, that partial derivative equation happens to have an exponential MB-distribution (6) as an auto-model solution [13], where the temperature $\theta$ has to be replaced by an electron temperature, $\theta_e (t)$, as yet unknown function of time, and thus Eq.
+Most luckily, that partial derivative equation happens to have an exponential MB-distribution Eq.
+(6) as an self-similar solution [13], where the temperature $\theta$ has to be replaced by an electron temperature, $\theta_e (t)$, as yet unknown function of time, and thus Eq.
 (8) can be reduced to an ordinary differential equation for $\theta_e (t)$, where the CMB temperature, $\theta (t)$, could still be an arbitrary function of time: Eqs.
 (9) and (10) can now be used to solve the dynamics of both $\theta = k_B T / m_0 c^2$ and $\theta_e = k_B T_e / m_0 c^2$.
 It suffices, however, to find $T_e$ as function of $T$; eliminating the time $t$ by dividing Eq.
-(10) by (9), we get then a single equation in the phase space of $\Theta = T / T_0$, $\Theta_e = T_e / T_0$ as: where we dropped the term $\Omega_R \Theta^4$, which is negligible at $\Theta \lesssim 10^2$, and introduced a ``QM+cosmic'' parameter which is of unexpectedly ``mild'' value, as compared to the entries that define it.
-Note that within known precision of $H_0$, $\chi$ is well approximated by $5 \alpha / 3$; it would be quite surprising and revealing if that is not a chance coincidence.
+(10) by (9), we get then a single equation in the phase space of $\Theta = T / T_0$, $\Theta_e = T_e / T_0$ as: where we dropped the term $\Omega_R \Theta^4$, which is negligible at $\Theta \lesssim 10^2$, and introduced a ``QM+cosmic'' parameter Note that within known precision of $H_0$, $\chi$ is well approximated by $5 \alpha / 3$; it would be surprising and revealing if that is not a chance coincidence.
 The boundary condition for the solution of Eq.
 (11) is $( \Theta_e - \Theta ) \rightarrow 0$ at $\Theta \rightarrow \infty$.